1. Home

 Beware of Verbal Agreements

 Before paying on an account, have the credit card representative or collector email or mail a letter that specifies the terms of the account payoff.
-The settlement letter should be dated, signed by an identifiable representative, daily interest amount, and have an expiration date.
+The settlement letter should be dated, signed by an identifiable representative, and have the daily interest amount and an expiration date.
 It’s more than likely that without a written confirmation of payment terms, one’s payment will be applied to an account differently than what was intended.

 Have a Third-party Disburse Funds